Erotemic/shitspotter/README.rst

 the ball, steep staircases, and spinach.
 Roadie was originally from Texas, but came to us after his aging owners could no longer take care of him.
-Thusfar he has proven an excellent contributor to this project, pooping far more frequently than the other dogs and in novel locations that bolster the variation in the dataset.
+Thusfar he has proven an excellent contributor to this project, pooping far more frequently than the other dogs and in novel locations that bolster dataset diversity.

 ..
 An Image of Roadie
 .. image:: https://i.imgur.com/yaZi5bO.jpg